In memoriam segment: Controversies

 During the awards season, those working in the public relations industry might lobby for a deceased person's inclusion in a particular award show's in memoriam segment.
 If a certain person is excluded from the montage, it is bound to generate heated discussion afterwards.
 On many occasions, there has been glaring controversy over the exclusion, or inclusion, of certain people with respect to an in memoriam segment.
 Sometimes, the controversy focuses on the way the montage was presented.

 Controversy emerged at the 82nd Academy Awards when it was discovered that Farrah Fawcett was excluded from the In Memoriam segment.
-Fawcett died on June 25, 2009, which was largely overshadowed in the media by reporting on the death of Michael Jackson that same day; Jackson, who was more widely recognized for his contributions to the music industry than his film performances, was included while Fawcett was omitted.
+Fawcett died on June 25, 2009, which was largely overshadowed in the media by reporting on the death of Michael Jackson on the same day; Jackson, who was more widely recognized for his contributions to the music industry than his film performances, was included while Fawcett was omitted.
 Ryan O'Neal, Roger Ebert, Jane Fonda and several other individuals in attendance expressed outrage at the decision to exclude Fawcett.

 In 2011, during the 83rd Academy Awards, the In Memoriam segment neglected to include actor Corey Haim, who died on March 11, 2010, at the age of 38.
 Afterward, Haim's frequent movie co-star, Corey Feldman, did multiple interviews expressing his dismay over Haim's exclusion.
 As of March 2018, Feldman has remained angry at the Oscars, saying that it was a "travesty and a tragedy" that his fellow Corey was not part of their In Memoriam tribute.

 In 2014, CBS decided that for its telecast of the 68th Tony Awards, it would not play the annual in memoriam segment on television, opting instead to let the memorial montage be shown exclusively to the live audience at Radio City Music Hall during a commercial break.
 This decision was backed by the ceremony's producers, but was panned by many Broadway insiders.